chmurowisko/listallaws/README.md

 With this simple scripts you can list many different services provisioned in all AWS Regions.

 The scrips support aws cli profiles.
-Just add the name of the cli profile after a scrip name.
+Just add the name of the cli profile after a script name.

 <h3>Usage:</h3>